keirbowden/BBLDS/README.md

 ## Sample 5 - Lightning Design System in Visualforce Part 1 - Getting Started

-See the blog post at:
+See the blog post at : http://bobbuzzard.blogspot.co.uk/2016/12/lightning-design-system-in-visualforce.html

 Access the page through a URL similar to the following :